huynhtruc0309/huynhtruc0309/README.md

 ### About me
 Senior software engineer and vision‑language researcher focused on generative models, multimodal transformers and scalable AI systems.
-Currently completing an Erasmus Mundus M.Sc. at NTNU while leading backend and ML work at Receptive AI.
+Currently completing an Erasmus Mundus M.Sc. at NTNU while leading backend and ML work at Sony Europe.

 ### Research & engineering interests
 - Multimodal transformers for vision and retrieval